V-Varga/SPOT-BGC/README.md

 ### Current published version

-First major update, 2025.01.XX: Build 2.0.0
+First major update, 2025.01.14: Build 2.0.0
  - Kraken2 has replaced BLASTN for the human contig elimination step, to improve speed
  - A safety measure has been added to the per-sample MetaSPAdes/SPAdes assembly: If a sample does not successfully assembly within 6 hours, the process will terminate & MEGAHIT will be used to assemble the sample, instead
  - Taxonomic profiling is now done with CheckM

- - The SPOT-BGC pipeline has been tested in a SLURM HPC environment
+### Ongoing work for future versions

+Minor update, 2025.01.XX (date tentative): 2.1.0
+ - Ensuring environmental compliance & functionality on SLURM HPCs

+Additional planned update(s) (no date decided):
+ - Ensuring only 1 per-cohort assembly is built, even in cases where a cohort contains both SE and PE reads
+ - Inclusion of initial setup `bash` commands & Python script in pipeline

 ### Logs of earlier updates